 The program of courses for each major will include at least one, but not more than two, introductory courses.
-A student majoring in religion will take at least one course from each of the three curricular areas, i.e., "Western" Religious Traditions, "Non-Western" Religious Traditions, and Religion, Culture, and Theory.
+A student majoring in Religious Studies will take at least one course from each of the three curricular areas, i.e., "Western" Religious Traditions, "Non-Western" Religious Traditions, and Religion, Culture, and Theory.
 Finally a major will take RELI 330 and CAPS 427.
 Requests for exemption from one or more of these requirements will be considered by the department chair, upon petition by the student major.

-The religion department encourages majors to consider honors candidacy by completing an honors thesis in their final academic year.
+The Religious Studies department encourages majors to consider honors candidacy by completing an honors thesis in their final academic year.
 Students wishing to undertake an honors thesis should consult with their adviser in the fall semester of their junior year and declare their intentions and their thesis topic in the spring semester of their junior year.

-The minor in religion consists of any four courses, at least one (but not more than two) of which must be an introductory course, i.e., RELI 100, RELI 105, RELI 110, RELI 115, RELI 125, or RELI 180.
+The minor in Religious Studies consists of any four courses, at least one (but not more than two) of which must be an introductory course, i.e., RELI 100, RELI 105, RELI 110, RELI 115, RELI 125, or RELI 180.
 Students considering a minor are invited to discuss their interests with a department faculty member.